 The second part of the catalog contains all geomagnetic storms (GS) having Dst minimum value less or equal to –30 nT (from minor to strong GS) associated to each HSS, by listing their Dst minimum value, the moment of this minimum given by the calendar date format: month, day and hour (mm:dd:hh), a description of its commencement (storm with sudden commencement – SSC).
-The minimum negative values of the southern component of the heliospheric magnetic field (Bz, in nT) registered just before the minimum Dst values and its time (mm:dd:hh) is also included.
+The minimum negative values of the southern component of the heliospheric magnetic field (Bz, in nT) registered just before or near to the minimum Dst values and its time (mm:dd:hh) is also included.
 In order to give a better estimate of the GS evolution and characteristics, our catalog also includes estimated values for the energy deposited in the magnetosphere from solar wind.
-These estimates are computed using the Akasofu parameter (Akasofu, 1981), ε, integrated over the main phase of the geomagnetic storms and an improved version of this formula given, W, by Wang et al. (2014).
+These estimates are computed using the Akasofu parameter ε (Akasofu, 1981), integrated over the main phase of the geomagnetic storms and an improved version of this formula, EIN, given by Wang (Wang et al., 2014), noted by ΔWε and ΔW, respectively.
 The main phase of the storm is defined as the interval when Dst was clearly decreasing, considering that for moderate geomagnetic storms the initial phase can be long and include initial variations of the Dst index.
 Generally, one single geomagnetic storm is induced by a HSS.
 However, there are some cases when, during a complex HSS, two or even more (minor) geomagnetic storms are registered; in such cases, the parameters of the successive geomagnetic storms will appear on successive rows in catalog.

 Recently many scientists have begun to use the SYM-H geomagnetic index instead of classic disturbance storm time index, Dst.
 The geomagnetic disturbance at mid-latitudes can be described in terms of longitudinally asymmetric (ASY) and symmetric (SYM) disturbances for both H and D components respectively, parallel and perpendicular to the dipole axis.
 Although there are some differences in the method of derivation, in the number and location of ground geomagnetic stations and in time resolution, the difference between Dst and SYM-H is only by a few nT.
 The main advantage is that SYM-H has 1-min time resolution compared to the 1-hour time resolution of Dst.

-The data for used for compiling this catalog was taken from:
+The data used for compiling this catalog were taken from:

 – GSFC/SPDF OMNIWeb interface at https://omniweb.gsfc.nasa.gov